Dual Language Early Childhood Education Concentration

 - Early childhood, preschool, and Head Start educators

 - Education coordinators and curriculum developers

 - Teacher educators and coaches

-- Artists working with the intersection of language, culture
+- Artists working with the intersection of language, culture, and youth

 - Afterschool educators and parent-school liaisons

 - Certified teachers pursuing MA degrees who are interested in seeking further study in dual language early childhood education